haroonawanofficial/AI-Powered-PHP-JS-Fuzz/README.md

 ## Test Cases

-PHP-Probe includes a variety of test cases that assess web application security.
+Advance phpinjection scan includes a variety of test cases that assess web application security.
 These test cases help identify vulnerabilities and weaknesses in your application, ensuring that it remains robust and secure.

 - **PHP Injection Test Cases:** Scanning for PHP injection vulnerabilities with different markers and patterns.
 - **Stream Wrapper Test Cases:** Evaluating the handling of PHP stream wrappers in various scenarios.